zeroc-ice/ice/distribution/src/windows/vc90/doc/README.txt

 The main Ice for .NET assembly (Ice.dll) included in this distribution uses unmanaged code.
-If you require only managed code then you can download the Ice source distribution and build Ice for .NET as managed.
+If you require only managed code then you can download the Ice source distribution and build Ice for .NET in a purely managed version.
+Note that the managed version of Ice for .NET omits support for protocol compression and for signal handling in the Ice.Application class.

-When built as managed, Ice for .NET does not support protocol compression or signal handling in the Ice::Application class.
-You can download the source distribution at
+You can download the source distribution at the link below:

     http://www.zeroc.com/download.html